 The Educational Special Purpose Local Option Sales Tax provides the framework for facilities growth aligned with the District’s Strategic Plan.
-The first ESPLOST went into effect on January 1, 2007, and brought about upgrades, new schools, and improvements to school technology.
+ESPLOST I went into effect on January 1, 2007, and brought about upgrades, new schools, and improvements to school technology.
 The funds were used in two ways; the first included $67 million dollars to retire existing bond debt over the five year period.
 Secondly, the remaining funds were used to build new schools, and provide facility and technology upgrades.

 On November, 8th, 2011, the citizens of Savannah-Chatham County overwhelmingly approved the continuation of this one percent sales tax.
-The ESPLOST (EII) extension is for a $330 million limit or 5 years (whichever comes first) and is being used to continue the improvement of facilities and equipment, as well as technology resource upgrades for students, school renovations, and security enhancements.
+The ESPLOST II extension is for a $330 million limit or 5 years (whichever comes first) and is being used to continue the improvement of facilities and equipment, as well as technology resource upgrades for students, school renovations, and security enhancements.
 Additionally, the extension will pay $47 million dollars of previously incurred bond debt.
 Without ESPLOST the payment of bond debt may have resulted in increased property taxes.
 The ESPLOST extension provides a method of funding that everyone pays, not just property owners, as sales tax is paid by everyone who shops or stays in Chatham County.
 A majority of these funds are generated by people who live outside Chatham County.